snowplow-archive/snowplow.github.com/analytics/customer-analytics/cohort-analysis.md

 GROUP BY mkt_source, mkt_medium, user_id ;
 {% endhighlight %}

-By including the other marketing fields (`mkt_term`, `mkt_content`, `mkt_name`) we can define cohorts more precisely e.g. to compare users acquired with different keyword combinations, or who had seen different ad versions.
+By including the other marketing fields (`mkt_term`, `mkt_content`, `mkt_campaign`) we can define cohorts more precisely e.g. to compare users acquired with different keyword combinations, or who had seen different ad versions.

 ### 1d.
 Other ways to define cohorts